AlCalzone/ioBroker.zwave2/README.md

 ### 2.3.0 (2021-10-25)
 * Add soft reset (restart) function for the controller
 * New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.6.0)

-### 2.2.4 (2021-10-22)
-* Fix: Most unsupporting devices should no longer use `Supervision` by default
-* Minor fixes and stability improvements
-* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.5.1)

 ## License